cs231n/cs231n.github.io/linear-classify.md

 ## Linear Classification

 In the last section we introduced the problem of Image Classification, which is the task of assigning a single label to an image from a fixed set of categories.
-Morever, we described the k-Nearest Neighbor (kNN) classifier which labels images by comparing them to (annotated) images from the training set.
+Moreover, we described the k-Nearest Neighbor (kNN) classifier which labels images by comparing them to (annotated) images from the training set.
 As we saw, kNN has a number of disadvantages:

 - The classifier must *remember* all of the training data and store it for future comparisons with the test data.
 This is space inefficient because datasets may easily be gigabytes in size.
 - Classifying a test image is expensive since it requires a comparison to all training images.